brummer10/SpecMatch/README.md

 ## Installing:
 ----------------
 Dependencies:
- - python3 gi, os, json, argparse, numpy, matplotlib, pydub, scipy, soundfile, resampy
+ - python3 PyGObject, os, numpy, matplotlib, pydub, scipy, soundfile, resampy

-Use "sudo ./install" to install under /usr/local (or "sudo ./uninstall" to remove the installation).

-For other target prefixes (like /usr) use
-"sudo ./setup.py install --prefix=XXX" and consult the install script.
-Undoing the installation needs to be done manually is this case.
+run

+`python3 setup.py  bdist_wheel`

+to build a wheel package and install it with

+`sudo pip install ./dist/specmatch-0.9-py3-none-any.whl`

+to uninstall it run

+`sudo pip uninstall ./dist/specmatch-0.9-py3-none-any.whl`

-SpecMatch could be used without installing directly from the source tree, just go to the specmatch folder and run ./specmatch You may need to make the file specmatch executable to do so.
+But SpecMatch could be used without installing directly from the source tree, just go to the specmatch folder and run ./specmatch You may need to make the file specmatch executable to do so.